krithin/tileguide/README.md

 1. Move `index.html` somewhere where your HTTP server can read from it.

 1. Modify `index.html`:
-	a.
-Set `mapboxgl.accessToken` to your [Mapbox access token](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/)
+	1. Set `mapboxgl.accessToken` to your [Mapbox access token](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/)
-	b.
-Set `tileguide_server_url` to point to your tileguide server from step 1.
+	1. Set `tileguide_server_url` to point to your tileguide server from step 1.

 That's it!

 ### Manual deploy

-As an alternative to the docker build you can also clone this directory into your `$GOPATH` and use standard golang tooling (`go get && go build`) to build the server.
+As an alternative to the docker build you can also clone this repository into your `$GOPATH` and use standard golang tooling (`go get && go build`) to build the server.